Penticton author wins the 26th annual Okanagan Short Story Contest

 The finalists of the 26th annual Okanagan Short Story Contest were announced at a public event by local author Shelley Wood.
 The event was held on March 27th at the Alternator for Contemporary Art with each of the writers reading a part of their story.

 “Each of the shortlisted stories had something special about them and I had a very difficult time whittling my choices down to three.
-Many submerged me in new predicaments or uncomfortable scenarios and made me feel them deeply, which is what the best fiction does for us—makes us connect,” shays Wood.
+Many submerged me in new predicaments or uncomfortable scenarios and made me feel them deeply, which is what the best fiction does for us—makes us connect,” says Wood.
 “I hope every single writer who made this list will keep writing, and keep honing their work.”

 The winning author, Debbra Mikaelsen of Penticton, took first place for her short story “Saving Bees from Drowning”.